 Keeping an Open Mind: Multiculturalism in Data Science

 "Approaching problems by looking for a data model imposes an apriori straight jacket that restricts the ability of statisticians to deal with a wide range of statistical problems."

 A multicultural approach to analysis (stochastic or algorithmic) seems to be the take away message of the Breiman article and discussions that follow.
-This is certainly true in the new field of data science, and is clearly depicted in Drew Conway's data science Venn diagram depicted below.
+The field data science, and as clearly depicted in Drew Conway's data science Venn diagram is multi-pillared:

-As Parzen states "I believe statistics has many cultures."
-He points out that many practitioners are well aware of the divides that exist between Bayesians and frequentists, algorithmic approaches aside.
+Parzen points out that many practitioners are well aware of the divides that exist between Bayesians and frequentists, algorithmic approaches aside.
 Even if we restrict our tool box to stochastic methods, we can often find our hands tied if we are not open minded or understand the social norms that distinguish theory from practice.
 And there are plenty of divisive debates, like the use of linear probability models for one.